jbucholz/jamie-bucholz/contact/index.md

 ---
-title: Contact
+title: Jamie Bucholz
 nav:
   order: 5
-  tooltip: Email, address, and location
+  tooltip: ihatezebrmussels@gmail.com
 ---

 # <i class="fas fa-envelope"></i>Contact

 I am a PhD student in the [Department of Biological Sciences](), at the [University of Alabama]().

-{%
-  include link.html
-  type="email"
-  icon=""
-  text="ihatezebramussels@gmail.com"
-  tooltip=""
-  link="ihatezebramussels@gmail.com"
-  style="button"
-%}